SamGSquared/samgsquared.github.io/content/post/doom-picture-frame.md

 #### Building a new firmware image and running Doom

 After acquiring root, the next step was to get Doom running.
-My original plan was to simply cross compile [fbDOOM](https://github.com/maximevince/fbDOOM) for the orignal picture frame firmware and point it at the framebuffer.
+My original plan was to simply cross compile [fbDOOM](https://github.com/maximevince/fbDOOM) for the original picture frame firmware and point it at the framebuffer.
 I ended up having trouble getting everything to work with the archaic build of linux they were using so I built a completely new system image.
 I built a kernel targeting the system and built a rootfs using buildroot.
 For the device tree, I mostly copied the tree for the Sinlinx Sin-A33 devboard which has extremely similar hardware to the picture frame's motherboard (I suspect the engineers used this devboard for prototyping).
 I made some slight changes to the node for the voltage regulator for the display (I was having issues with the display powering off).
 I ended up having to slightly modify the custom u-boot image to initialize the display as well.
 After booting into the system I tried booting a graphical environment and running chocolate-doom (a minimalist source port) and it worked pretty well, but I couldn't get input to work properly.
 In the end I compiled fbDOOM as originally planned, but used the buildroot compiler and targeted my new custom firmware.
 Everything worked great!
 I was able to hook up a USB keyboard to the usb host port and play through the first few levels.

 ![Doom running on the frame](/doom-picture-frame-images/doom.jpg)